A predicted distribution for Galois groups of maximal unramified extensions: Relation between objects counted

 \section{Relation between objects counted}

-In this section we explain how the objects that our moments count, i.e.~unramified $H$-extensions of $\Gamma$-extensions, correspond to certain $H\rtimes \Gamma$-extensions.
+In this section we explain how the objects that our moments count, i.e.,~unramified $H$-extensions of $\Gamma$-extensions, correspond to certain $H\rtimes \Gamma$-extensions.
 That there is some kind of correspondence is clear.
-However, since we wish to obtain exact constant averages, we must carefully determine the factor introduced by this correspondence, and we do that in this section.
-The following lemma gives the general correspondence. \begin{lemma} Let $G$, $H$, $\Gamma$ be finite groups, with an action of $\Gamma$ on $H$ given.
+However, since we wish to obtain exact constant averages, we must precisely determine the factor introduced by this correspondence, and we do that in this section.

+\begin{lemma} Let $\Gamma$ be a finite group, $H$ a $\Gamma$-group, and $G$ a profinite group.
 We have a bijection from

 to